 Engineering In The Nuclear Industry

-For our purpose Engineering encompasses the disciplines associated with the design elements of work including Mechanical design, Electrical, Control and Instrumentation (EC&I) design, Process design, Civil, Structural and Architectural (CS&A) design and Analysis.
+For our purpose, Engineering encompasses the disciplines associated with the design elements of work, including Mechanical Design, Electrical, Control and Instrumentation (EC&I) design, Process design, Civil, Structural and Architectural (CS&A) design and Analysis.
 All elements associated with Project Management, Quality, Health, Safety & Environmental (HSE), Manufacturing and Site Works are covered elsewhere.

 There are various roles available from Principal to Design Engineer. in all of the Mechanical, EC&I, Analysis, Process and CS&A functions.
-All roles revolve around the production of designs which satisfy a technical specification.
+All roles revolve around the production of designs that satisfy a technical specification.
 They need to be supported by providing verification and validation of these designs, participating in any radiological and conventional safety reviews and providing relevant required documentation which will be used to take the design from paper to realisation and completion.

 It is however worth considering that as a minimum the below will usually be included within the criteria for a candidate to demonstrate that they: